 Companies are pushing hard to be first to offer IoT solutions in their respective markets.
 That emphasis on time-to-market often leads to some short-term design decisions with a narrower technology focus.
 While this may get you to market faster, it ignores the hard reality that technologies, customer needs, and market dynamics are always changing.

-The Digi ConnectCore family of SOMs is based on NXP i.MX applications processors for superior hardware and software integration trusted by leading companies in smart cities, transportation, energy, healthcare and other highly regulated industries.
+The Digi ConnectCore 8M Nano SOM is based on the NXP i.MX8, the newest in a line of applications processors for superior hardware and software integration trusted by leading companies in smart cities, transportation, energy, healthcare and other highly regulated industries.
 The Digi ConnectCore family of SOMs are designed with longevity in mind to meet the future requirements of products with 10+ year lifespans.

-Digi ConnectCore provides functional scalability from single-core versions of the i.MX 6UL and 8M Nano up to a quad-core 8X.
+Digi ConnectCore provides functional scalability from the single-core i.MX 6UL to dual/quad-core versions of the Digi ConnectCore 8M Nano system-on-module and 8X SOM.
 In addition to various processor core options, Digi ConnectCore includes upgradable memory up to 16 GB eMMC flash and up to 2 GB LPDDR4 to meet a range of deployment options.
 Digi provides the ability to scale with increased processor cores and memory to future-proof your designs.